textually-app/community/RULES.md

    available. 💫
 2. Please follow our guidance and think deeply about who you are and what you’re looking for.
-You will need to articulate this in your profile with honesty.
-You need to truly be yourself. 😇
+You will need to articulate this in your profile with honesty. 😇
 3. Please be kind, courteous and respectful of other’s privacy.
 Don’t stalk, harass or doxx others.
-Please don’t be a catfish and break anyone’s heart. 🙏
+Don’t be a catfish and break anyone’s heart. 🙏
 4. This is a safe space for all people (regardless of neurodivergence, whether you’re LGBTQIA2S+, what your skin colour is, ...).
 Be tolerant and help each other out. ❤️